timrichardson/Prime-Ubuntu-18.04/README.md

 also, properly install the nvidia drivers the standard ubuntu way, from Additional Drivers

-bbswitch (via package bbswitch-dkms)\
+* Ubuntu 18.04 (might work with other distros if you change some paths)

-Ubuntu 18.04 (might work with other distros if you change some paths)
+* bbswitch (via package bbswitch-dkms)\

-lightdm as the display manager sudo apt install lightdm
+* lightdm as the display manager sudo apt install lightdm

 The ubuntu install of the nvidia driver will also install nvidia-prime, Ubuntu's optimus module.
 The code supersedes that but you should leave the ubuntu package installed.